HPC-AI-Team/pexsi/website/source/tutorial.rst

 same as the nonzero sparsity pattern of :math:`H`.
 Both `HnzvalLocal` and `SnzvalLocal` are double precision arrays.

-An example is given in driver_pselinv_real.c, which evaluates the selected elements of the inverse of the matrix saved in `examples/lap2dr.matrix`.
+An example is given in `examples/driver_pselinv_real.c`, which evaluates the selected elements of the inverse of the matrix saved in `examples/lap2dr.matrix`.
 See also :ref:`PEXSI Real Symmetric Matrix <PPEXSISelInvRealSymmetricMatrix>` for detailed information of its usage.